JudeQuintana/terraform-main/README.md

 Notes:
  - All modules are first developed in the [terraform-modules](https://github.com/JudeQuintana/terraform-modules) repo.
  - Sometimes I'll blog about ideas at [jq1.io](https:/jq1.io).
- - The most useful modules are then [published](https://registry.terraform.io/namespaces/JudeQuintana) to the Public Terraform Registry.
+ - The most useful modules are [published](https://registry.terraform.io/namespaces/JudeQuintana) to the Public Terraform Registry.
+ - All demos include an example of generating security group rules for VPCs for each TGW configuration.